MicrosoftDocs/minecraft-creator/creator/Documents/Practices/GuidelinesForBuildingCooperativeAddons.md

 It turns out there are also a lot of hidden things that could potentially cause "conflicts" across add-ons.
 For example, if two add-ons ship an entity called `"common:boss"`, then based on per-world pack stack order, one of them will "win" and the other won't be available.
 Even if one creator ships two separate add-ons with the same mob in it with the same namespace, it can cause versioning issues if the implementation of that entity evolves over time across packs or version and the "old version" unexpectedly loads in a new version of a world.

-Based on this, we introduce the concept of a "cooperative" add-on.
-A Cooperative Add-On is "just" a behavior pack+resource pack combo, but in its behavior is generally additive and does not fundamentally change the gameplay of other experiences, such as the vanilla gameplay experiences or inadvertently conflcit with other add-ons.
+Based on this, we introduce the concept of a "Cooperative" Add-On.
+A Cooperative Add-On is "just" a behavior pack+resource pack combo, but its behavior is generally additive and does not fundamentally change the gameplay of other experiences, such as the vanilla gameplay experiences or inadvertently conflict with other add-ons.
 It also takes precautions to avoid accidental conflicts, and to be more robust over the course of versions.

 What follows is a set of guidelines for building these cooperative, additive-only add-ons.
 In many places, and out of a sense of precaution, you'll want to go to longer lengths to avoid add-ons that have any potential to conflict with other add-ons.
 Keep in mind that some of these rules are relatively strict; if you're creating an add-on for sharing with your friends, you may not need to adhere to all of these guidelines because the risk of "add-on conflicts" is probably much less.